corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/_index.md

 title: "Redeeming Tokens"
 ---

 Transacting entities of the network can redeem their tokens - that is, exchange the tokens for the collateral they initially posted.
-This entails transfering to the token back to the token issuing entity, who then burns or destroys the token.
+This entails transferring the token back to the token issuing entity, who then *burns* (or destroys) the token.